 Beginning Monday, July 27, anyone coming into Washington, DC from a high-risk state (within the prior 14 days) who was traveling for non-essential activities will be required to self-quarantine for 14 days from their arrival in the District.
 Individuals traveling from high-risk states after essential travel or arriving in the District for essential travel are required to self-monitor for symptoms of COVID-19 for 14 days and, if they show signs or experience symptoms of COVID-19, they are to self-quarantine and seek medical advice or testing.

-The list of states below are considered high-risk.
 Travel to and from Maryland and Virginia is exempt from the Order.
-This list should be used until Monday, August 24, when an updated list will be posted on coronavirus.dc.gov.
+This list should be used until Monday, September 21, when an updated list will be posted on coronavirus.dc.gov.

 High-risk states that require 14 days of self-quarantine:

 - South Dakota